trizen/raku-rosettacode/programming_tasks/C/Catamorphism.md

 ```

-In addition to the reduce metaoperator, a general higher-order function, <tt>reduce</tt>, can apply any appropriate function.
+In addition to the reduce metaoperator, a general higher-order function, `reduce`, can apply any appropriate function.
 Reproducing the above in this form, using the function names of those operators, we have:

 ```perl
 say reduce &infix:<+>, @list;